williaz/TechRefresher/Core_Spring.md

 • What are the Health Indicator statuses that are provided out of the box
 • How do you change the Health Indicator status severity order?
 • Why do you want to leverage 3rd-party external monitoring system?

+## Spring MVC and the Web Layer
+• MVC is an abbreviation for a design pattern.
+What does it stand for and what is the idea behind it?
+• What is the DispatcherServlet and what is it used for?
+• What is a web application context?
+What extra scopes does it offer?
+• What is the @Controller annotation used for?
+• How is an incoming request mapped to a controller and mapped to a method?
+• What is the difference between @RequestMapping and @GetMapping?
+• What is @RequestParam used for?
+• What are the differences between @RequestParam and @PathVariable?
+• What are some of the parameter types for a controller method?
+• What other annotations might you use on a controller method parameter?
+(You can ignore form-handling annotations for this exam)
+• What are some of the valid return types of a controller method?

+## REST
+• What does REST stand for?
+• What is a resource?
+• What does CRUD mean?
+• Is REST secure?
+What can you do to secure it?
+• Is REST scalable and/or interoperable?
+• Which HTTP methods does REST use?
+• What is an HttpMessageConverter?
+• Is REST normally stateless?
+• What does @RequestMapping do?
+• Is @Controller a stereotype?
+Is @RestController a stereotype?
+• What is a stereotype annotation?
+What does that mean?
+• What is the difference between @Controller and @RestController?
+• When do you need @ResponseBody?
+• What are the HTTP status return codes for a successful GET, POST, PUT or DELETE operation?
+• When do you need @ResponseStatus?
+• Where do you need @ResponseBody?
+What about @RequestBody?
+Try not to get these muddled up!
+• If you saw example Controller code, would you understand what it is doing?
+Could you tell if it was annotated correctly?
+• Do you need Spring MVC in your classpath?
+• What Spring Boot starter would you use for a Spring REST application?
+• What are the advantages of the RestTemplate?
+• If you saw an example using RestTemplate would you understand what it is doing?